mathieugagne/shoe-store/README.md

 ## Goal

-Design an interface that would allow the inventory department to monitor Aldo's stores and shoes inventory.
+**Design an interface that would allow the inventory department to monitor Aldo's stores and shoes inventory.**

+Hope you’ll have fun with this little test.
+I know I had designing it.
+Go wild.
+It can be anything you want.
+I’ve seen results printed to console, displayed on a webpage, and even someone who did periodical database dumps.

+Here are a few ideas if you need an extra challenge:

+- Add some sort of alerting system, e.g. When a shoe model at a store goes too low, or too high.
+- Add a REST JSON API, or GraphQL
+- Suggest shoe transfers from one store to another according to inventory
+- Your own crazy idea!

+Share your repository with us when you’re done.

+Happy Hacking :)

 ## Installation